adonaidigital/fend-project-memory-game/README.md

-## Table of Content
+# Table of Content
 * [Instructions](#instructions)
 * [Contributing](#contributing)
 * [Dependencies](#dependencies)

 ## Instructions
-Click on a card to begin game play and the timer starts counting.
+Click on a card to begin the game and the timer starts counting.
-Click another cards to reveal a symbol and see if it matches the first card.
+Click on another card to see if it has the same symbol as the first card clicked.
+A move is counted when two cards have been clicked.
-If the both cards match they will stayed turned face up revealing the symbols.
+A pair of matched cards stays turned up revealing their symbols.
-If the cards do not match they will flip back over showing the back of the card.
+Unmatched cards will flip back to its default state.
-The Stars starts decreasing as moves increase indicating your performance.
+The stars decreases as moves increase.
-The game will end once all we have 8 pairs of matched cards.
+The game will end once we have 8 pairs of matched cards.
-A modal will pop up at the end of the game showing your statistics which includes your star rating, the number of moves made and the time taken for you to match similar cards.
+A modal will pop up at the end of the game showing your performance which includes your star rating, the number of moves made and the time taken for you to match similar cards.
-The refresh and the replay button can be clicked to play again.
+A click on the refresh or the replay button will present a new shuffled board for a new game.

 ## Contributing
 Pull requests will likely not be accepted at this time.
 This is a project for Udacity students.

 ## Dependencies
 [FontAwesome](https://fontawesome.com/)